Hopding/pdf-lib/README.md

 const pdfDoc = await PDFDocument.create();

-// This should be a Uint8Arrays.
+// These should be a Uint8Arrays or ArrayBuffers.
-// These can be obtained in a number of different ways.
+// This data can be obtained in a number of different ways.
 // If your running in a Node environment, you could use fs.readFile().
 // In the browser, you could make a fetch() call and use res.arrayBuffer(). const firstDonorPdfBytes = ...